vpetersson/vpetersson.com/_posts/2024-03-27-unifi-captive-portal.md

 * You load a web page that usually requires you to tick a box or enter your email.
 * If the system is satisfied with the input above, you are sent to a page that returns HTTP status 200 (and usually a `success` message in the body), which tells the system that you're online.

 Now, I'm a massive UniFi fan.
 Over the years, I've migrated most of my networks over to UniFi equipment with [Dream Machine Pros](https://store.ui.com/us/en/collections/unifi-dream-machine/products/udm-pro) as the firewall.
 It's a great turn-key solution that largely just works.
-Prior to this, I usually relied on either a [pfSense](https://www.pfsense.org/) (or later [OPNsense](https://opnsense.org/)), but frankly, the UDM is just a great device that integrates seamlessly with all other UniFi hardware.
+Prior to this, I usually relied on either a [pfSense](https://www.pfsense.org/) (and later [OPNsense](https://opnsense.org/)), but frankly, the UDM is just a great device that integrates seamlessly with all other UniFi hardware.
 That means provisioning a whole network is done in a few clicks.

 ## Captive portals and UniFi